A Nonhomogeneous Porous-Medium Equation for Field Scale CO$_2$ Plume Spreading: Results

-Figure~\ref{fig:core_profiles_ab} illustrates the time evolution of the composite plume profile in the two regimes considered in this work.
-In both panels, the thickness is written as a full-thickness inner core, $b(r,t)=H$ for $0\le r\le a(t)$, joined continuously to a Barenblatt-type tail for $a(t)<r<R(t)$, with $b(r,t)=0$ for $r\ge R(t)$.
-The plateau at $b/H=1$ therefore corresponds to the region in which the injected CO$_2$ occupies the full aquifer thickness, while the decaying outer branch represents the transition zone between the fully invaded inner region and the plume edge.
+Figure~\ref{fig:core_profiles_ab} illustrates the time evolution of the bounded plume variable \(u(r,t)\) for two idealized regimes.
+The figure is not a site specific history match; it is a numerical illustration of the capped analytical construction.
+In both panels, the profile contains an inner saturated core, \(u=1\) for \(0\le r\le a(t)\), joined continuously to a Barenblatt-type tail for \(a(t)<r<R(t)\), with \(u=0\) for \(r\ge R(t)\).
+Under vertical segregation, the plateau \(u=1\) corresponds to a gas layer occupying the full available aquifer thickness, while the outer branch represents the partially filled transition region between the core and the mobile plume edge.

-Panel (a) shows the constant-injection case.
-Because the injected volume grows linearly with time, the profile retains a finite inner core and both characteristic radii increase with time.
-The radius $a(t)$ marks the outer boundary of the full-thickness region, while $R(t)$ marks the compact-support plume edge.
-In this injection-driven regime the plume spreads with the effective square-root law $R(t)\propto t^{1/2}$, which is consistent with the continued growth of the total injected CO$_2$ volume.
+The parameters used to generate Fig.~\ref{fig:core_profiles_ab} are listed in Table~\ref{tab:core_profile_parameters}.
+All calculations were performed in metres, and the radial coordinate was converted to kilometres only for plotting.

-Panel (b) shows the shut-in case, for which the total injected volume is fixed.
-In this regime the inner core is only transient: the radius $a(t)$ decreases with time because no additional CO$_2$ is supplied to sustain a full-thickness central region.
-At the same time, the outer edge $R(t)$ continues to advance, although more slowly than in the constant-injection case.
-When the core radius reaches zero, the condition $b=H$ at the center can no longer be maintained, and the profile reduces to the pure Barenblatt solution.
-The late-time evolution is therefore governed by the slow nonlinear-diffusion Barenblatt scaling, for which the plume radius follows $R(t)\propto t^{1/[2(2-q)]}$.
+Panel (a) shows constant net mobile injection.
+In this case the mobile gas phase CO$_2$ content increases linearly with time, \(V_{\mathrm{CO_2}}^{\mathrm{mob}}=Q_{\mathrm{mob}}t\).
+For the parameters in Table~\ref{tab:core_profile_parameters}, the supply is sufficient to maintain a finite saturated core, so both \(a(t)\) and \(R(t)\) increase with time.
+The radius \(a(t)\) marks the outer boundary of the region where \(u=1\), while \(R(t)\) marks the compact support edge where the mobile gas phase plume vanishes.
+In this injection controlled capped regime, the outer radius follows the square-root scaling \(R(t)\propto t^{1/2}\).

-The figure therefore emphasizes the main physical distinction between the two regimes.
-Under constant injection, the plume remains injection-controlled and retains a finite inner full-thickness core.
-After shut-in, the inner core disappears after a finite time, and the plume eventually evolves toward the single-scale Barenblatt regime characteristic of the source-free $q$--PME.
+Panel (b) shows the shut-in case.
+The initial mobile volume is fixed at \(V_0\), so no additional mobile CO$_2$ is supplied to sustain the saturated core.
+The core radius \(a(t)\) therefore decreases with time, while the outer radius \(R(t)\) can continue to advance as the existing mobile quantity redistributes laterally.
+When \(a(t)\) reaches zero, the condition \(u=1\) is no longer satisfied over a finite radial interval, and the capped profile crosses over to a single front Barenblatt-type profile.
+In the approximately conservative post core limit, the outer radius follows \(R(t)\propto t^{1/[2(2-q)]}\).